 Three bedrooms: 1 x double, 1 x twin, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
 Sitting room with woodburning stove.
 Hallway with outdoor clothes/boot space.

 Storage panel heaters with woodburning stove in sitting room.
 Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, TV with FreeSat, DVD, radio/CD, books/DVDs.
 Fuel, power and starter pack for woodburning stove inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Designated parking for one car (in pub car park).
 Spacious shared enclosed garden with furniture and BBQ.
 Two well-behaved pets welcome.
 Sorry, no smoking.
-Shop 5 mins walk, pub 1 min walk.
+Shop 6 miles, pub 1 min walk.